Weather in Iceland

 But our weather has its temper.
 Or I call them mood swings.
-In fact, the mood swings of the Icelandic weather are quite dramatic.
-So much so that the locals came up with a saying for it.
+The mood swings of the Icelandic weather are pretty dramatic, so much so that the locals came up with a saying about it.

-Yes, it is that bad or good or awesome.
+Yes, it is that bad or good or fantastic.
 Whatever you like to call it.
-You can be driving along one stretch of road and have hail, followed by sunshine, then snowstorm, then fog, and repeat.
+You can drive along one stretch of road and have hail, followed by sunshine, then snowstorms, fog, and repeat.
 How is that even possible?
 God knows.
-This is Iceland and welcomes to Iceland.
+This is Iceland, and welcome to Iceland.

-Our amazing, temperamental, and unpredictable weather is something that you really need to prepare for.
-The last thing that you need is to be caught in a bad storm and have your holidays ruined.
+It would be best if you prepared for our unique, temperamental, and unpredictable weather.
+The last thing you need is to be caught in a bad storm and ruin your holidays.

 Iceland is number 3 in the world for strong wind.
 Who is number 1 and 2?
 The North Pole and Antarctica.
 We have a lot of wind and some very crazy ones.

-This is how our wind forecast looks like.
+This is what our wind forecast looks like.

 Brown is a category one hurricane.
 Magenta is a category two hurricane.
-Weather charts like this are actually quite common, especially during the winter.
+Weather charts like this are pretty standard, especially during the winter.
 Occurs maybe once every two weeks.

 With wind speed like this, you will probably get weather alerts like this.

 A yellow alert means to drive at your own risk.
-Orange means don’t drive unless it is “life or death”.
+Orange means don’t go unless it is “life or death”.

-By the rule of the thumb, any wind speed more than 25m/s all large vehicles are grounded.
-Large vehicles I mean trucks, buses, trailers, etc. Any wind speed more than 32m/s, all vehicles are not advised to travel.
-If you insist to drive and fly off the road, the insurance company might not cover the damages.
+By the rule of thumb, all large vehicles are grounded if any wind speed exceeds 25m/s.
+Large cars, I mean trucks, buses, trailers, etc. If any wind speed is over 32m/s, all vehicles are not advised to travel.
+If you insist on driving and fly off the road, the insurance company might not cover the damages.